-Former Maryland man sentenced at Guantanamo to 26 years
+Ex-Maryland man who joined al-Qaida sentenced at Guantanamo

 In addition to the sentence, the jury foreman said seven of the eight jurors had drafted a letter to Pentagon legal authorities recommending clemency to the defendant, which is an option under the military commission legal system.

-A pre-trial agreement means he could be released as early as February and no later than February 2025, at which point he would be resettled in an as-yet to be determined third country.
+A pretrial agreement means he could be released as early as February, at which point he would be resettled in an as-yet to be determined third country.
 He cannot return to Pakistan.

+Jurors were not told about the pretrial agreement, which requires a Pentagon legal official known as a convening authority to cut his sentence to no more than 11 years because of his cooperation.
+He would also be given credit for some of the time he has already spent in custody.

 Despite that agreement, the prosecution urged the jury to recommend a sentence at the higher end of the range as the defense urged jurors to consider Khan’s cooperation, contrition and the brutal conditions of his captivity.